algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 Carl is a computer science student who searching for a school.
 To find an interesting school he's going on multiple tradeshows.
 This is where he discovered ALGOSUP, some of their students have created the santaclock website.

-Seeing that a lot of people are on this website at the same time, Carl saw that it can handle peak load.
+Seeing that a lot of people are on this website at the same time, Carl saw that it can handle peak load[^peak].

 <br>